 The cohort model of instruction, internships, leadership in high needs schools, service learning and developmental education

-Jami Berry is a clinical assistant professor who received her doctor of education degree from Georgia State University.
+Jami Berry is a clinical assistant professor who received her doctor of philosophy degree from Georgia State University.

-She has conducted numerous presentations on a variety of topics such as leadership certification, performance-based leadership model, principals’ perceptions, individualized education plans and leadership interns at conferences such as AACTE, AERA, BELMAS, UCEA and NADE.
+She has conducted numerous presentations on topics including leadership certification, the performance-based leadership model, principals’ perceptions, individualized education plans, and leadership interns at conferences such as AACTE, AERA, BELMAS, UCEA and NADE.

 Berry also was co-principal investigator for a $13.5 million dollar NET-Q grant.